evilbunny2008/weeWXWeatherApp/README.md

         [[[data]]]
             template = data.txt.tmpl
 ```
-You shouldn't need to reboot or even restart WeeWx, as the skin.conf file is re-read before new reports are generated.
+You shouldn't need to reboot or even restart weeWx, as the skin.conf file is re-read before new reports are generated.

-For more details on setting up and running WeeWx, check out the documentation on [WeeWX's website](http://www.weewx.com/docs/usersguide.htm)
+For more details on setting up and running weeWx, check out the documentation on [WeeWX's website](http://www.weewx.com/docs/usersguide.htm)

 ### WeeWx alltime data